moorepants/dissertation/motioncapture.rst

 speeds.
 The aim of this section is to provide a detailed description of the experiments and the accompanying data.

+The experiments were performed in a controlled environment while the motion of the bicycle and rider were measured with an active motion capture system [Northern2009]_.
+The rider rode on a :math:`$3\times5$` meter treadmill, (Figure :ref:`figMarkers`) capable of belt speeds up to 35 km/h.
+Three male riders of similar age [23, 26, 31 years] and build [height (1.84, 1.83, 1.76 m) and mass (74, 72, 72 kg)] participated as subjects.
+Each rode two different Dutch bicycles.
+Each rider performed all runs in one day in the same order (no randomization) and was instructed to bicycle comfortably at a constant speed in the range of 2 to 30 km/h for the duration of the run.
+There were at least 2 repetitions of each speed with each bicycle.
+A run was sampled at a frequency of 100 Hz for 60 seconds.

 Equipment
 ---------